jeffreyjyhuang/restaurant-demographics/README.md

-# Predicting Restaruant Success with Demographic Data in Downtown Toronto
+# Predicting Restaurant Success with Demographic Data in Downtown Toronto

 The intuition I had is that the type of people that live around a specific restaurant will greatly affect its success.
 For example, if a restaurant does well in one location, it might do terrible in another despite offering the same service and quality.
 A potential reason for this is that type of food simply doesn't fit the region's demographic.